robertjd/okta.github.io/_source/_docs/api/resources/oauth2.md

 {% api_operation post /api/v1/authorizationServers/:authorizationServerId/credentials/lifecycle/keyRotate %}

 Rotates the current keys for a Custom Authorization Server.
-If you rotate keys, the `ACTIVE` key becomes the `EXPIRED` key, the `NEXT` key becomes the `ACTIVE` key, and a Custom Authorization Server immediately issues tokens signed with the new active key.
+If you rotate keys, the `ACTIVE` key becomes the `EXPIRED` key, the `NEXT` key becomes the `ACTIVE` key, and the Custom Authorization Server immediately issues tokens signed with the new active key.

 >Authorization server keys can be rotated in both *MANUAL* and *AUTO* mode, however, it is recommended to rotate keys manually only when the authorization server is in *MANUAL* mode.
 >If keys are rotated manually, any intermediate cache should be invalidated and keys should be fetched again using the [get keys](oauth2.html#get-keys) endpoint.